-The Lahey Clinic Section of Medical Ethics is a multidisciplinary group of nurses, administrators, clergy, physicians, lawyers, social workers, physicians in training, and community representatives.
+The Lahey Hospital & Medical Center Section of Medical Ethics is a multidisciplinary group of nurses, administrators, clergy, physicians, lawyers, social workers, physicians in training, and community representatives.

 We seek to improve patient care by facilitating discussion of problematic clinical concerns such as withholding and withdrawing treatment, and surrogate decision making.

-To promote the patient-centered values of traditional medicine the section seeks to uphold the traditional Lahey Clinic values of the patient centered compassionate health care.
+To promote the patient-centered values of traditional medicine the section seeks to uphold the traditional Lahey Hospital & Medical Center values of the patient centered compassionate health care.
 We support the traditional values of medicine that emphasize the prime importance of the patient's welfare.

 - We seek to foster empathy by a better understanding of the human aspects of illness.